Higherings/AutoComputeOptimizer/README.md

 # AutoComputeOptimizer
-Easy to configure automation to automatically apply AWS Compute Optimizer recommendations on EC2 instances It uses CloudFormation, Lambda, CloudWatch Events and AWS Compute Optimizer (should be already working on the account)
+Easy to configure automation to automatically apply AWS Compute Optimizer recommendations on EC2 instances It uses CloudFormation, Lambda (Python 3.8), CloudWatch Events and AWS Compute Optimizer (should be already working on the account)

 You can select the frequency to check the recommendatios, set the time when should be apply and the type of recommendations: Overprovisioned, Underprovisioned or Both.